 Ngannou currently faces what could be a long layoff in the heavyweight division as he waits to challenge for the title once more, but a mega-fight with Jones would be more than enough to entice him back to the cage before then.

-Betting odds released by MyBookie have Francis Ngannou as the slight favorite if the heavyweight matchup eventuates.
+Betting odds released have Francis Ngannou as the slight favorite if the heavyweight matchup eventuates.
 Jones, the underdog, may represent good value for those looking to back the reigning light heavyweight champion in his first appearance in the heavier weight class.

 Francis Ngannou vs. Jon Jones betting odds